 For thousands of years in Western society we have had an active tradition which has made us into better human beings, sustaining people through thick and think.
 Then, in the name of different kinds of progress, we threw it out, partly losing it to hedonism in the 1960s, and “greed is good” in the 1980s.
 This tradition is making a comeback, however, among younger generations who want something better and deeper out of life.
 I am talking about cultivating character.

 Character is not some stodgy notion, some sexless nun, stiff Englishman, or rosy-cheeked boy scout.
 Rather it is an age-old ideal which can be defined quite simply.
 It is:

 Seeing what is best in us as human beings,

 and best in you as a unique individual,

-and bringing that out.
-Making it real and active in your life.
+Making your best potential real and active in your life.

 Look at it this way: if you are unfit and physically weak then you may decide to exercise, knowing that you have fitness and strength within you as a potential.
 By exercising you turn the possible into the actual.
 This is how it is with character: there are greater levels of strength, wisdom, and compassion within you, as potential.
 A person of character develops these (and other) virtues in their daily life.
 They do this by choosing to exercise certain virtues whenever they are needed.
 Stepping up to the challenge.
 For as the ancient soldier-poet Antilochus wrote, "You do not rise to the occasion, rather you fall to the level of your training."